caddyserver/website/src/docs/markdown/caddyfile-tutorial.md

 respond "Hello, world!"
 ```

-Save that and run Caddy:
+Save that and run Caddy (since this is a training tutorial, we'll use the `--watch` flag so changes to our Caddyfile are applied automatically):

-<pre><code class="cmd bash">caddy run</code></pre>
+<pre><code class="cmd bash">caddy run --watch</code></pre>

 The first time, you'll be asked for your password.
-This is so Caddy can serve your localhost site over HTTPS.
+This is so Caddy can serve your site over HTTPS.

+<aside class="tip">Caddy serves all sites over HTTPS by default as long as a host or IP is part of the site's address. <a href="/docs/automatic-https">Automatic HTTPS</a> can be disabled by prefixing the address with <code>http://</code> explicitly.</aside>

-<aside class="complete">✅ First site</aside>
+<aside class="complete">First site</aside>

 Open [localhost](https://localhost) in your browser and see your web server working, complete with HTTPS!

-Stop Caddy by pressing Ctrl+C in your terminal.
+<aside class="tip">You might need to restart your browser if you get a certificate error the first time.</aside>

 That's not particularly exciting, so let's change our static response to a [file server](/docs/caddyfile/directives/file_server) with directory listings enabled: